ganiadiw/trenggalek-geojson/README.md

 This repository is a mapping of the Trenggalek Regency which consists of each district.
 The mapping form is in GeoJSON format.

+### Coution

+This GeoJSON map does not represent the coordinates of the district boundaries in detail and precision.
+This GeoJSON map only represents an overview of the shape of each district.
+This GeoJSON map can be used for geographic or other information systems, but it is not recommended to represent district boundaries

 ### List of Available GeoJSON

 | District Code | District Name | Link to Geojson File |